anihm136/dots/README.md

 Dotfiles managed using [dotdrop](https://github.com/deadc0de6/dotdrop)

-Currently used only on ArcoLinux awesomeWM edition
+Currently used on ArcoLinux awesomeWM edition and Manjaro awesomeWM edition

-TODO: Use templates to _really_ make it cross-distro